mazeneldeeb2/chat_app/README.md

 # chat_app

-A new Flutter project.
+A chat application made by Flutter

+features:

+Implemention of firebase sdk in flutter project using pacakages firebase_core,  firebase_auth and firebase_storage.

+implemention of image picker and upload image to firebase the retrieve it.

+// TODO: push notification when new message being sent.
 ## Getting Started

 This project is a starting point for a Flutter application.